 The bill was introduced by the House Committee on Corrections and Juvenile Justice at the request of the Kansas Sentencing Commission.
 In the House Committee hearing, a representative of the Kansas Sentencing Commission testified in support of the bill.
-The Kansas Association of Criminal Defense Lawyers provided written-only testimony supporting the bill.
-No neutral or opponent testimony was provided.
+No other testimony was provided.

 According to the fiscal note prepared by the Division of the Budget on the bill, the Office of Judicial Administration (OJA) indicates the bill would result in additional offenders being supervised by court services, but any additional expenditures could be absorbed within existing resources.
-OJA estimates the bill would decrease revenues to the Correctional Supervision Fund by approximately \$560 and to the State General Fund by approximately \$400.
+OJA estimates the bill would decrease revenues to the Correctional Supervision Fund and the State General Fund.

-The Kansas Sentencing Commission estimates the bill would reduce prison bed needs by up to three beds each year over the next ten years.
-Based on these estimates, the Kansas Department of Corrections estimates expenditures could be reduced by up to \$20,586 each year.

-The Attorney General's Office states the agency prosecutes certain crimes affected by the bill and there could be a fiscal effect, but the Office cannot estimate an amount.
-Any fiscal effect associated with the enactment of the bill is not reflected in The FY 2018 Governor's Budget Report.
+The Kansas Sentencing Commission estimates the bill would reduce prison bed needs by between three and four beds in FY 2019.
+Based on these estimates, the Kansas Department of Corrections estimates expenditures could be reduced by up to \$14,644 in FY 2019.
+Any fiscal effect associated with the enactment of the bill is not reflected in The FY 2019 Governor's Budget Report.